 The correctly spelled word in the wrong context will not be flagged by most spell-checkers.
-Word Refiner is dedicated to uprooting all of these hidden errors and providing your document free of spelling errors that you want and deserve.
-I find invisible spelling errors in 95% of published books.
+Word Refiner is dedicated to uprooting all of these invisible errors and providing your document free of spelling errors that you want and deserve.
+I find invisible spelling errors in more than 95% of published books.

 Now, onto today’s episode!
-Number seven in the series about quadruple homophones.
-High score!
+Number nine in the series about quadruple homophones.
+High Score! #QuadrupleHomophones

 There they are, four words with identical sounds.
-If you use the wrong word the reader might think they hit an unseen bump while driving/reading and lose the reading momentum you worked so hard to build.
-Use every tool available to prevent that from happening, do not give your readers a reason to close your story.
+If you use the wrong word your reader might think they stumbled on a hidden bump while reading and lose the reading momentum you worked so hard to create.
+Use every tool available to prevent that from happening, do not give your readers a reason to abandon your story.
 Use Word Refiner, beta readers, critique partners, proofreaders and editors to ensure that your work is error free and as smooth as possible.

 Don’t forget the free offer for writers under the “Learn More” tab on our website.
 I have another excellent value for authors interested in promoting their book, see the "Review Your Book" tab on my website.